Anon-Planet/thgtoa/guide.md

 Both these tools can be used for cleaning many things such as:

--   The Windows USN journal which stores plenty of information.
+-   The Windows USN journal which stores plenty of information[^460].

 -   The Windows System Resource Usage Monitor (SRUM)[^461].